A new year of Mustang means new colors. Sadly, it also means saying goodbye to some of our favorites.

 Antimatter Blue Metallic

 Who doesn’t love a yellow Mustang?
 For the past couple of years this bright hue has been absent from the Mustang.
 The most recent yellow was Triple Yellow, which was last offered in 2018.
-Yellow Peel is one of the lighter yellows we’ve seen for the Mustang, at least in recent years.
+Grabber Yellow is one of the lighter yellows we’ve seen for the Mustang, at least in recent years.
 Considering Twister Orange is still in the lineup, it’s great that there’s a lot of difference between the two colors.

 Fighter Jet Gray